-- What is an ethical dilemma in your understanding? - · What elements should be present for a situation to be considered an ethical dilemma? - Encourage the participants to give answers. - ▶ Then distribute Handout 1 with definitions and have the participants read it.

-▶ Conduct a brainstorming with the whole group on the following question:
+- What is an ethical dilemma in your understanding? - What elements should be present for a situation to be considered an ethical dilemma? - Encourage the participants to give answers. - > Then distribute Handout 1 with definitions and have the participants read it. - Ask the participants if they have comments on the definitions. - Conduct a brainstorming with the whole group on the following question:

-· What elements can be conflicting in an ethical dilemma?
+• What elements can be conflicting in an ethical dilemma?

-- Encourage the participants to give answers. - ▶ Complement and/or summarise with the following elements of response:
+- Encourage the participants to give answers. - Complement and/or summarise with the following elements of response: